Inference for Gaussian Processes with Mat\'ern Covariogram on Compact Riemannian Manifolds: Discussion

 \section{Discussion}

-This article has formally developed some new theories on statistical inference for Gaussian processes with Mat\'ern covariograms on compact Riemannian manifolds.
-Our focus has primarily been on the identifiability and consistency (or lack thereof) of the covariogram parameters and of spatial predictions under fixed-domain asymptotics.
-We provide a sufficient and necessary condition for the equivalence of two Gaussian random measures through a series test.
-For the Mat\'ern and squared exponential covariograms, we derive identifiable and consistently estimable microergodic parameters for arbitrary dimension $d$.
-Specifically for $d\leq 3$, we formally establish the consistency of MLEs of the parameters and the asymptotic normality of BLUP under a misspecified decay parameter.
-The circle and sphere are analyzed as two examples with numerical experiments justifying our results.
+This article has formally developed some theoretical results on statistical inference for Gaussian processes with Mat\'ern covariograms on compact Riemannian manifolds.
+Our focus has primarily been on the identifiability and consistency (or lack thereof) of the covariogram parameters and of spatial predictions.
+For the Mat\'ern and squared exponential covariograms, we provide a sufficient and necessary condition for the equivalence of two Gaussian random measures through a series test and derive identifiable and consistently estimable microergodic parameters for an arbitrary dimension $d$.
+Specifically for $d\leq 3$, we formally establish the consistency of maximum likelihood estimates of the parameters and the asymptotic normality of the best linear unbiased predictor under a misspecified decay parameter.
+The circle and sphere are analysed as two examples with corroborative numerical experiments.

-The aforementioned results will generate substantial future work in this domain.
-For example, as we have alluded to earlier in the article, in Euclidean space we know that the MLE of $\sigma^2$ is asymptotically normal: $\sqrt{n}\left(\frac{\widehat{\sigma}_{1,n}^2}{C_{\nu,\alpha_1}}-\frac{\sigma_0^2}{C_{\nu,\alpha_0}}\right)\to N(0,2)$.
+We anticipate that the results developed here will generate substantial future work in this domain.
+For example, as we have alluded to earlier in the article, in Euclidean spaces we know that the maximum likelihood estimate of $\sigma^2$ is asymptotically normal: $\sqrt{n}\left(\frac{\widehat{\sigma}_{1,n}^2}{C_{\nu,\alpha_1}}-\frac{\sigma_0^2}{C_{\nu,\alpha_0}}\right)\to N(0,2)$.
 While our numerical experiments lead us to conjecture that an analogous result holds for compact Riemannian manifolds, a formal proof may well require substantial new machinery that we intend to explore further.
-Next, we conjecture that two measures with Mat\'ern covariogram are equivalent on $\RR^4$ if and only if they have the same decay and spatial variance parameters.
+Next, we conjecture that two measures with the Mat\'ern covariogram are equivalent on $\RR^4$ if and only if they have the same decay and spatial variance parameters.
 We know this result holds for manifolds with $d=4$, but a formal proof for $\RR^4$ has not yet been established.
-Finally, based upon similar reasonings we conjecture that two measures with squared exponential covariograms are equivalent on Euclidean spaces if and only if they have the same decay and spatial variance parameters.
+Based upon similar reasonings we conjecture that two measures with squared exponential covariograms are equivalent on Euclidean spaces if and only if they have the same decay and spatial variance parameters.

-Fixed-domain inference for Gaussian process models with measurement errors (nuggets) on compact manifolds also present novel challenges and can constitute future work.
-Identifiability and consistency of the nugget in Euclidean spaces have only recently started receiving attention \citep{tang2019identifiability}.
-However, the development for Euclidean spaces do not easily apply to compact Riemannian manifolds, hence new tools will need to be developed.